yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### What are each Factions trying to achieve, and what stands in their way?

-One Faction seeks power over the alternate reality, but under no circumstances desires the reunification of the two sides.
+One Faction seeks to annihilate their former brethren, and under no circumstances desires the reunification of the two sides.
 They believe that if the original Relic were recovered, they might bend its power to destroy the other Faction.
 However, every attempt to plumb the temple's depths has been countered by an attack by a far more powerful opponent that watches their every move.

 The other Faction feel a great sense of shame over their ancestor's actions, and believes that if they were able to reunite the two Factions, they might make things right again.
 They believe that if the original Relic were recovered, they might bend its power to undue they Great Split in the temple, joining the two clans.
 Unfortunately, a long-standing tradition states that none of their blood may seek the Relic so as to avoid the mistakes of the past.

-### Conclusion
+### Dungeon Theme

 With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
 Let's put it all together:

 Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
 Built by a fanatical cult to protect an ancient Relic, its entrance is concealed by a false menhirs.
 After dueling rituals collided, the temple broke along both ideological and structural boundaries.
 Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition.

+#### Dungeon Factions

+The **Azure Legion**

+The **Crimson Path**

-### Example Map
+### Map

 [![Click Me!](/img/2e/dungeon-setting-example-1.webp "Click to embiggen"){:height="60%" width="60%"}](/img/2e/dungeon-setting-example-1.webp)

-### Example Rooms
+### Rooms

 #### 1 - Dining Hall